altinokdarici/bxn/apps/docs/src/content/docs/core/file-system-routing.md

 ---
 title: File-System Routing
-description: Learn how bxn http automatically maps your file structure to API routes
+description: Learn how bxn automatically maps your file structure to API routes
 ---

-One of bxn http's core features is **file-system based routing** — your directory structure automatically becomes your API structure.
+One of bxn's core features is **file-system based routing** — your directory structure automatically becomes your API structure.
 No configuration required.

 ## Basic Routing